 What is Pupil Premium?

-Pupil Premium is additional money that every school receives for children who are on low income families (that are eligible for Free School Meals), for children who have been adopted or are in care, and for children who reside with a parent that is in the Armed Services.
+Pupil Premium is additional money that every school receives for children who are on low-income families (that are eligible for Free School Meals), for children who have been adopted or are in care, and for children who reside with a parent that is in the Armed Services.

 At St. Matthew's it will be used to raise the attainment for all pupils.
-We support the seven building blocks for interventions
+We support the seven building blocks for interventions which are;

 - A whole school ethos of attainment for all

-- A whole school approach that addresses behaviour and attendance
+- A whole-school approach that addresses behaviour and attendance

-- Promote high quality teaching for all
+- Promote high-quality teaching for all

 - Identify and support individual learning needs